nizarajroud/AWS-NAS/README.md

 Which of the following represents an optimal solution for configuring a private connection between QuickSight and Amazon RDS DB instance?

-Create a Private Virtual Interface between VPC that hosts Amazon RDS DB instance and QuickSight.
-Use this connection to privately access necessary data from RDS DB

-Correct answer
-Create a new private subnet in the same VPC as the Amazon RDS DB instance.
-Create a new security group with necessary inbound rules for QuickSight in the same VPC.
-Sign in to QuickSight as a QuickSight admin and create a new QuickSight VPC connection.
-Create a new dataset from the RDS DB instance

-Create a new private subnet in the same VPC as the Amazon RDS DB instance.
-Create a new network Access Control List (ACL) with necessary inbound rules for QuickSight in the same VPC.
-Connect from QuckSight using VPC connector

-Your answer is incorrect
-Amazon QuickSight Enterprise edition is fully integrated with the Amazon VPC service.
-Create an ENI in QuickSight that points to the VPC that hosts the RDS DB instance.
-However, the subnet has to be a private subnet and not a public subnet

 Explication générale
 Correct option: